 The Ultimate Guide to Pasta Shapes

-One of the most popular types of pasta, tube-shaped rigatoni (meaning “ridged” or “lined”) is extremely versatile.
-Whether you’re serving up a light garlic chicken rigatoni or using the noodles in a baked dish like this meaty rigatoni casserole, it’s a pasta that can get tossed into any meal.
+One of the most popular types of pasta, rigatoni (meaning “ridged” or “lined”) is extremely versatile.
+Whether you’re serving up a light Garlic Chicken Rigatoni or using the noodles in a baked dish like Four-Cheese Sausage Rigatoni, it’s a pasta that can get tossed into any meal.